89luca89/distrobox/docs/useful_tips.md

 Also note the **dollar escaping** needed so that $HOME is not evaluated at the time of the command launch, but directly inside the container.

+## Enable SSH X-Forwarding when SSH-ing in a distrobox

+SSH X-forwarding by default will not work because the container hostname is different from the host's one.
+You can create a distrobox with will have the same hostname as the host by creating it with the following
+init-hook:

+`distrobox-create --name test --image your-choosen-image:tag --init-hooks "$(uname -n)" > /etc/hostname`

+This will ensure SSH X-Forwarding will work when SSH-ing inside the distrobox:

+`ssh -X myhost distrobox-enter test -- xclock`

 ## Improve distrobox-enter performance

 If you are experiencing a bit slow performance using `podman` you should enable